 Artificial Intelligence as a Force Multiplier

-So, what’s the answer?
-Increasingly the answer is looking a lot like AI and machine learning.
-The idea being not to replace expertise, but to use these algorithms as a force-multiplier for security analysts, identity management professionals, and incident responders who all need to sort through an increasing amount of information to do their jobs.
+Organizations are increasingly turning to artificial intelligence (AI) and machine learning (ML) to address these challenges.
+This is not meant to replace valuable and scarce expertise, but rather augment it by using algorithms as a “force multiplier” to support overtaxed security analysts, identity management professionals, and incident responders who all need to sort through an increasing amount of information to do their jobs.

 Gain Better Visibility, Drive Greater Efficiency with AI

 In today’s world, there’s an enormous amount of identity data generated; from different users and systems to automated robotic processes.
 But there’s so much data that finding the anomalies are a bit like finding the proverbial needle in the haystack.
 When it comes to managing identities, at the end of the day enterprises want to do two things: reduce risk through better visibility and drive efficiency through automation.
 With AI and ML organizations can gain new visibility and insight into the specific risks associated with user access.
 Additionally, AI and ML can help automate and streamline identity processes and decisions such as access requests, role modeling, and access certifications, driving greater efficiencies across an organization.
 The powerful combination of AI/ML will have a significant impact on how organizations manage, control, and secure all identities (both human and non-human).